elpak/bludit-themes/README.md

 ### **About Andy**

 Andy is a free Bludit theme that focuses on speed and usability.
 Since the beginning, Andy has aimed to be a lightweight foundation that can tackle any website project.
 It aims to offer just the right amount of customization, while staying incredibly light and stable.
 We want you to feel confident that the code behind your (or your clients) websites is stable, secure and optimized.
+Here you can fing 2 free bludit theme (Andi & Emona) [themes.blog7.org](https://themes.blog7.org/)

 ### LESS THAN 30KB
 Your sites should start with the smallest footprint possible.
 That’s why a default install with our theme is less than 30kb.